cardilloscreations/www-longtoothgamer/_posts/2022-02-06-01-01 Gaming Lingo - Git Gud.md

 ---
 layout: youtube-post
+title: >
-title:  'What Does "Git Gud" Mean?
-Why is it Controversial?'
+  What Does "Git Gud" Mean?<br/>
+  Why is it Controversial?
 subtitle: "Gaming Lingo Series"
 date: 2022-02-10
 categories: [Gaming]